cvat-ai/cvat/site/content/en/docs/administration/basics/installation.md

 The logs will help you find out the probable error.

-If the error is related to a firewall that:
+If the error is related to a firewall, then:
 - Into firewall open ports 80 and 443 (if you haven't done so before)
 - Delete `acme.json`.
   The location should be something like: `/var/lib/docker/volumes/cvat_cvat_letsencrypt/_data/acme.json`